NLP-CISUC/PT_QA_Agents/README.md

 This repository includes the implementations of several alternatives to the creation of conversational agents, fully configured to receive either a list of FAQs or a collection of plain text documents and answer questions related to the given domain, in Portuguese.

-The alternatives include an NLU platform, Google Dialogflow, an IR-based approach, text search engine Whoosh, and two types of state-of-the-art transformer-based language models, namely BERT and answer-generating GPT-2.
+The alternatives include an NLU platform, Google Dialogflow, an IR-based approach, text search engine Whoosh, two types of state-of-the-art transformer-based language models, namely BERT and answer-generating GPT-2, and Google's Multilingual Universal Sentence Encoder trained for QA.
 For every alternative there is at least one configuration, with each configuration being implemented in a different Google Colab notebook.

 All configurations receive as input two files: